KongZ/charts/charts/graylog/README.md

 ### Web HTTPS

-Graylog can be autoconfigured to run in HTTPS mode when provided certificates by setting the `graylog.tls.enabled` value to `true`.
+Graylog can be auto configured to run in HTTPS mode when provided certificates by setting the `graylog.tls.enabled` value to `true`.

 If the certificates are different than those provided above (different hostname for example), then the web-specific certificates can be added to `graylog.serverFiles` and you can configure the `graylog.tls.certPath` and `graylog.tls.keyPath` to match.